wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.5.0 - Released on 08 May 2023 =
+= 1.5.2 - Released on 7 July 2023 =

-* New: WP(6.2) and WC(7.6.1) latest update
-* BUG Fix:Enchantment of renewal information on checkout page based on taxes.
-* BUG Fix: Stripe renewal issue to use payment intent api .
+* Fix: On deactivation of subscription ORG, PRO also will be deactivated on its own.
+* Fix: Enhancement for onboarding activation or deactivation from the Subscription ORG plugin.
+* Fix: Modification for order notes or login terms of renewal failed orders (Mainly for Stripe and PayPal)
+* New : Latest WP (6.2.2) and WC (7.8.2)
+* New: Compatibility with [**Points and Rewards for WooCommerce Free**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-pro/?utm_source=wpswings-subs-par-pro&utm_medium=subs-org-page&utm_campaign=par-pro)